00017883/web_tech_RFDF_00017883/README.md

 ## Description
 This is a web application developed as part of the Web Technology coursework for RF/DF

+And this current README.md file is also based on VisaulStucdioCode's recomended framework

 ## Features
 - Interface
 - Responsive design